How Car Accident Citations Impact Insurance Claims

 Once the accident reconstructionist analyzes all of that information, they will explain how the collision occurred.
 That way, you can hold the at-fault driver accountable even though the police officer didn’t issue a car accident citation.

-Allen & Scofield Injury Lawyers Can Help You
+Graham Scofield Injury Lawyers Can Help You

-At Allen & Scofield Injury Lawyers, we know that most ticketed drivers will attempt to blame the injured victim.
+At Graham Scofield Injury Lawyers, we know that most ticketed drivers will attempt to blame the injured victim.
 Sometimes, the ticketed driver genuinely believes they weren’t at fault.
 Other times, the insurance adjuster or defense lawyer urges the ticketed driver to blame the injured victim in an effort to deny the victim fair compensation for their losses.

 We won’t let the ticketed driver or their representatives get away with those lies.